zachmay/inventorium/report.md

 ### Libraries

-Three Haskell libraries were pivotal to the implementation of the web API: Servant, for defining and implementing RESTful APIs, plus Persistent and Esqueleto for database access.
+Three Haskell libraries were pivotal to the implementation of the web API: Servant, for defining and implementing RESTful APIs, plus Persistent for database access.

 **Servant**